BBBase-EHeresy-PPPub/PPPub/docs/scenarios/gondor_at_war.md

 The Battle of Pelennor Fields is the greatest battle of the Third Age and has many objectives.
 This Scenario has five objectives for both sides to fight over.
 As this Scenario will take a long time, we suggest that you gather your friends and decide amongst you how long to play for (we recommend at least five hours - possibly a whole weekend!) and whichever team has achieved the most objectives by the time the game ends is declared the winner.

-- **Heroes of the West** - The Men of the West that fight upon the Pelennor are spurred on by those that have led them into battle.
+**Heroes of the West** - The Men of the West that fight upon the Pelennor are spurred on by those that have led them into battle.
 Should their leaders fall, they shall follow suit.
 There are seven key Heroes of the West upon this battlefield: Aragorn, Legolas, Gimli, Théoden, Éomer, Imrahil, and Húrin.
 If, at the end of the game, there are more of these Heroes left alive than dead, the Good player claims this objective.
 If there are more of these Heroes dead than alive, the Evil player claims this objective.

-- **Servants of the Dark Lord** - The forces of Sauron are commanded by a collection of ruthless individuals who rule through fear and brute force rather than skill.
+**Servants of the Dark Lord** - The forces of Sauron are commanded by a collection of ruthless individuals who rule through fear and brute force rather than skill.
 Without these leaders to keep them in line, the forces of darkness will rout if the battle goes ill.
 There are seven key servants of the Dark Lord upon this battlefield: The Witch-king, Gothmog, the Mûmak War Leader, Suladân, The Golden King, Amdûr, and the Khandish King.
 If, at the end of the game, there are more of these Heroes left alive than dead, the Evil player claims this objective.
 If there are more of these Heroes dead than alive, the Good player claims this objective.

-- **The Mûmakil** - These massive war beasts thunder across the Pelennor.
+**The Mûmakil** - These massive war beasts thunder across the Pelennor.
 If they cannot be brought down, they will spell doom for the forces of Good.
 If, at the end of the game, there is one or more Mûmakil left alive, the Evil player claims this objective.
 If there are no Mûmakil left alive, the Good player claims this objective.

-- **Gates of Minas Tirith** - The gates of the White City must not fall.
+**Gates of Minas Tirith** - The gates of the White City must not fall.
 Should Sauron's forces capture them, the city will be overrun.
 At the end of the game, count the number of each side's models that are within 12" of the gates of Minas Tirith.
 Whichever side has more models within 12" claims this objective.
 If the score is the same, the result is a draw.

-- **The Pelennor** - Upon the fields of Pelennor, there are various points of strategic interest.
+**The Pelennor** - Upon the fields of Pelennor, there are various points of strategic interest.
 Holding these will give a significant tactical advantage.
 There are four Objective markers on the battlefield (see map).
 Whichever side controls the most of these will claim this objective.
 A marker is considered to be controlled by whichever side has the most models within 3" of it.

 **SPECIAL RULES**

-- **Charge of the Rohirrim** - *The Pelennor is where Théoden, King of Rohan, will forge his legacy, inspiring his men ahead of the most devastating cavalry charge of the Third Age.* Any Rohan model that charged in the Move phase may declare a Heroic Combat in the ensuing Fight phase without spending Might.
+* **Charge of the Rohirrim**

+Any Rohan model that charged in the Move phase may declare a Heroic Combat in the ensuing Fight phase without spending Might.
 This may be done by both Warrior models and Hero models.

-- **Dol Amroth for Gondor!** - *As the battle begins, Prince Imrahil leads the warriors of the Fiefdoms out of the gates and into battle.* At the end of the first Good Move phase, the Good player moves the Gondor force onto the board, via the Gates of Minas Tirith.
+* **Dol Amroth for Gondor!**

+At the end of the first Good Move phase, the Good player moves the Gondor force onto the board, via the Gates of Minas Tirith.

-- **Men from the South** - *As the battle rages on, the Dark Lord unleashes his followers from the far south, their war beasts brought to lay siege to the White City.* At the end of the Evil player's fifth Move phase, the Evil player moves the Harad force onto the board, via the southern board edge.
+* **Men from the South**

+At the end of the Evil player's fifth Move phase, the Evil player moves the Harad force onto the board, via the southern board edge.

+* **The Witch-king**

-- **The Witch-king** - *Upon hearing the horns of the Rohirrim, the Witch-king of Angmar flies off from the walls of Minas Tirith to combat this new threat.* At the end of the Evil player's seventh Move phase, the Evil player moves the Witch-king of Angmar onto the board, via the northern board edge.
+At the end of the Evil player's seventh Move phase, the Evil player moves the Witch-king of Angmar onto the board, via the northern board edge.

 *Designer's Notes: This Scenario represents the entire Battle of Pelennor Fields and so will take a long time and a lot of models.
 We suggest gathering a number of players for this Scenario; six is ideal as then a different player can take control of each force.
 As this Scenario essentially combines several of the other narrative Scenarios listed previously, it is not considered part of the campaign listed on pages 68-73.*